-The GISD will provide special education and related services appropriate to meet the needs of all children requiring special education and related services.
-The Gadsden Independent School District will provide services for three-year-old and four-year-old preschool children with disabilities, unless the parent or guardian chooses not to enroll his child.
-If a child receiving services in the department of health's family, infant, toddler program has his third birthday during the school year, the child's parents shall have the option of having the child complete the school year in the family, infant, toddler program or enrolling the child in the public school's preschool program.
+The Gadsden ISD will provide special education and related services appropriate to meet the needs of all children requiring special education and related services.
+The Gadsden ISD will provide services for three-year-old and four-year-old preschool children with disabilities, unless the parent or guardian chooses not to enroll his child.
 A child with a disability who enrolls in the public school's preschool program and who has his third birthday during a school year may receive special education and related services from the beginning of that school year.
 Services for students age three through twenty-one may include, but are not limited to, evaluating particular needs, providing learning experiences that develop cognitive and social skills, arranging for or providing related services as defined by the state board and providing parent education.
 The services may be provided by certified school personnel or contracted for with other community agencies and shall be provided in age-appropriate, integrated settings, including home, daycare centers, headstart programs, schools or community-based settings.